orbitjs/ember-orbit/README.md

 The generators for orbit sources and buckets will attempt to install any additional orbit-related dependencies.

+TODO: talk about the new `setupOrbit` stuff here

 ## Usage

 EO creates the following directories by default: